Introducing our new family member, a super intelligent American Staffordshire Terrier (mix). As of this writing she is 1 year old.

 “Pete” famously appeared in the Our Gang comedies, and the breed personified the all-American pet.

-Not only was Artemis the goddess of the hunt, but she was also known as the goddess of wild animals, wilderness, childbirth, and virginity.
-In addition, she was the protector of young children which is meaningful for us because we have 3 young grandchildren.
+We named Artemis after the Greek God Artemis, known as the goddess of wild animals and wilderness.
+In addition, she was the protector of young children which is meaningful for us because we have young grandchildren.

 In literature and art, she was depicted as a huntress carrying a bow and arrow.